The most effective leaders share one secret to their success—it is their employees.

 The manager must be able to create and motivate successful teams for a positive corporate culture and a productive workplace environment.

-Teaching your employees about the importance of communication, respect, collaboration and empathy will go a long way in forming teams from individual employees.
+Teaching your employees about the importance of communication, respect, collaboration, and empathy will go a long way in forming teams from individual employees.
+Team Building Training will help with this but it’s what you do daily that matters most.

 6) Emotional Intelligence